opensearch-project/project-website/_posts/2025-10-16-Introducing-Real-Time-Streaming-for-AI-Models-and-Agents-in-OpenSearch.md

 data: {"inference_results":[{"output":[{"name":"memory_id","result":"LvU1iJkBCzHrriq5hXbN"},{"name":"parent_interaction_id","result":"L_U1iJkBCzHrriq5hXbs"},{"name":"response","dataAsMap":{"content":"","is_last":true}}]}]}
 ```

+Each chunk has the following key elements:

+* `content` - The text or data fragment generated in this chunk (for example, a word or phrase).
+* `is_last` - A Boolean flag indicating whether this is the final chunk (`false` for intermediate chunks, `true` for the last one).
+* `memory_id` - A unique identifier for the conversation memory session.
+* `parent_interaction_id` - An identifier linking related interactions in the conversation.

 ## Conclusion

 Streaming capabilities in OpenSearch represent a significant step forward in delivering responsive, real-time AI experiences.
-By enabling incremental data delivery through the Predict Stream API and Execute Stream Agent API, you can transform how users interact with your AI-powered applications, replacing loading spinners with immediate, progressive feedback.
+By enabling incremental data delivery through the Predict Stream API and Execute Stream Agent API, you can transform how you interact with your AI-powered applications, replacing loading spinners with immediate, progressive feedback.
 Whether you're building conversational AI interfaces, content generation tools, or agent-based workflows, streaming provides the foundation for more engaging and transparent user experiences.

 **Ready to get started?** Try implementing streaming in your OpenSearch environment and experience the difference firsthand.
 As this feature evolves from experimental to general availability, we expect to see expanded model and agent support and additional capabilities.